Diagne245/randomideas-app-api/readme.md

 ### Features to Add

-- #### implement authentication:
+#### implement authentication:
-  Add password field to schema and store it into database - encrypt it
+  - Add password field to schema and store it into database
+  - Add encryption